 In the Himalayas, four types of Shilajit have been taken into account based on their ratio of nutrients: red (gold), blue (copper), white (silver) and black (iron).
 The colors are referring to the color of the ores the Shilajit is found in and around, with there being fractionally more of that specific mineral in the Shilajit respectively (eg. red Shilajit contains a little bit more gold than other varieties).

-Thankfully, the majority of these trials carried out all over Eurasia have shown that all Shilajit and Mumijo offer almost identical positive health effects.
+Thankfully, the majority of these trials carried out all over Eurasia have shown that all Shilajit and Mumijo offer almost identical positive wellness effects.
 The only exceptions to this understanding are low altitudes, heat exposure and poor preservation, all of which reduce the potency.

 Truth be told, Shilajit does not have a standard chemical formula as of yet.